Vegari-1/Common/README.md

 * To check if plugin is installed run the command: `docker plugin ls`

 * Position yourself in the monitoring folder and run the command `docker compose up`
 * After that, you need to run the following command in a separate terminal: `docker network inspect monitoring`, and from the received list of IP addresses, you need     to find the IP address under the name *monitoring_fluent-bit_1*.
-That IP address needs to be copied into the docker-compose of all services under the fluentd-address   item.
+That IP address needs to be copied into the .env file under the name `FLUENT_BIT_ADDRESS`.